Looking for picture books to read aloud at circle time? These children’s story time books to read aloud are sure to entertain kids!

 Stars is a beautiful, inspiring read about holding on to the good things in life, especially when the days aren’t so bright.
 It also shows how we can find stars everywhere, and not just in the sky.

 One part of the story includes cutting out a star and keeping it in your pocket for when you need one.
-You can cut out your own stars and give it to the kids to keep in their pockets as well.
+You can cut out your own stars and give them to the kids to keep in their pockets as well.

 11. The Very Impatient Caterpillar by Ross Burach